Jet612/NextWavelink/docs/wavelink.rst

 .. py:exception:: InvalidClientException

     Exception raised when an invalid :class:`nextcord.Client`
-    is provided while connecting a :class:`wavelink.Node`.
+    is provided while connecting a :class:`nextwavelink.Node`.

 .. py:exception:: AuthorizationFailedException

-    Exception raised when Lavalink fails to authenticate a :class:`~wavelink.Node`, with the provided password.
+    Exception raised when Lavalink fails to authenticate a :class:`~nextwavelink.Node`, with the provided password.

 .. py:exception:: InvalidNodeException